 I am definitely seeing minimalism through an entitled lens and thinking about this reminds me of how differently my mom and I view camping.
 Growing up, camping was one of my favourite things to do and she rarely wanted to take part.
 Why wouldn’t she want to join my sisters, dad, and I on our weekend camp trips?
 It made no sense to me.
 Didn’t she want to come and enjoy the campfire?
 The outdoors?
 When I gave her a hard time about not coming along on one of our trips she gently reminded me that she grew up without electricity or running water.
 For her, the novelty and joys of camping just weren’t there.
 Sleeping in the great outdoors wasn’t a way for her to “get away from it all.”
 Essentially, she’d been there and done that, thank you very much.
 Fetching pails of water on a weekend camping trip evoked something completely different for me than it did for my mom who had grown up fetching pails of water for daily living.
 Stoking a campfire to roast marshmallows versus stoking a fire in your home to deal with the damp, again, two very different experiences which make for two very different perspectives.

 All of this said, and not so surprisingly, given our demographic, some notions behind minimalism have resonated with my husband and I. We’ve felt inspired to reduce the mental energy we have been using to deal with the stuff we are lucky enough to have and to try and decide what items are really needed or really bring us “joy”.
 We’ve also felt inspired to chat more about simple things that fulfill us.
 For Joe, these are things like music, keeping up on politics, and spending time with family.
-For me, it’s things like reading, writing, family dinners, walks outside, and watching The Bachelor (I know, I know).
+For me, it’s things like reading, writing, thrifting (my kind of stuff), family dinners, walks outside, and watching The Bachelor (I know, I know).
 We’ve also been prompted to speak more frankly about how much we have and how much more we could and should be doing to contribute positively to the world around us.

 Some beginning steps of “making room” have begun in our house and we have started doing things like: